 There's no shortage of small alleys for you to explore in Sibiu.
 You never know what you will see at the other end so go ahead explore, you may find a few hidden gems.
 They also make beautiful photo op.

 Daily trains depart from Bucharest directly to Sibiu.
 It takes about 5 hours and cost about $6.
 You can also find direct trains from Brasov, Sighisoara, and Cluj to Sibiu.

 You can find the train’s schedule here.

 Note: When inputting Departure type “Bucuresti Nord” or “Bucuresti Aeroport” for Bucharest.

 Sibiu has excellent bus connections with Bucharest and Cluj-Napoca.
 From Cluj, buses depart hourly.

 The Republique Hotel is a super charming boutique hotel conveniently located in the center.
 It’s only a short stroll away from Piata Mare and many other attractions.
 Newly renovated, the hotel offers a mix of modern and old-school charm.

 Best time to visit Sibiu

 Sibiu’s temperature can range from 80 F to 56 F in the summer and 36-19 in the winter.
-The most popular time to visit Sibiu is in the summer (Jul-Aug.)
+The most popular time to visit Sibiu is in the summer (Jul-Aug) when the sun is out and the temperatures are mild - perfect to embark on all the things to do in Sibiu.
 If you plan to visit in August, don’t miss out the Songs of the Mountain International Folklore Festival.
 The town comes to live with costume parades and folk music!
 Visit December, and you will find the Christmas Market in Piata Mare.
 I visited towards the end of October and although it was cold, I loved how the pisturesque town was slightly dusted with white snow.